We all have heard about and admired impressionists like Pierre-Auguste Renoir, Claude Monet, and Berthe Morisot. Even if you are not an art...

 The Davies sisters grew up in a remote corner of Victorian Wales.
 They were religious, teetotal and never married.
 But these demure young women, with no previous art knowledge, managed to gather together probably the most important collection of French Impressionist and Post-Impressionist art in the UK.

 Their grandfather, David Davies, was one of Wales’ greatest Victorian entrepreneurs.
 At the time of their father Edward’s death, the sisters were said to be the wealthiest unmarried women in the UK.
-But they had a strong social conscience, and along with their brother, David, they were very aware they owed their wealth to the labours of ordinary Welsh people.
-From an early age they felt that they had a duty to ‘give something back’, and the story of how they did this is fascinating.
+But they had a strong social conscience, and along with their brother, David, they were very aware they owed their wealth to the labors of ordinary Welsh people.
+From an early age they felt that they had a duty to “give something back,” and the story of how they did this is fascinating.

 In 1895, their governess, Jane Blakerthey, joined them.
-She was a well-educated and lively teacher, and a lover of the arts.
-Jane encouraged their fascination with French culture and art.
-Jane’s brother, Hugh, also became a friend, and he had a huge influence on their art purchases.
+She was a well-educated and lively teacher and a lover of the arts.
+Blakerthey encouraged their fascination with French culture and art.
+Blakerthey’s brother, Hugh, also became a friend, and he had a huge influence on their art purchases.
 Hugh was passionate about the new approaches to art developing in France at the end of the 19th century, especially Impressionism, which they began to collect.
-They obtained one of Van Gogh’s last works before his suicide:
+They obtained one of Van Gogh’s last works before his death:

 For Gwendoline in particular, the central purpose of art was not to confront but to inspire.
-Over the years, the two sisters amassed almost 300 pieces of art, including works by Monet, Renoir, Pissaro, Manet, Cezanne and Van Gogh.
-Their Impressionist collection comprised almost entirely of landscapes, seascapes and a small collection of town/cityscapes.
+Over the years, the two sisters amassed almost 300 pieces of art, including works by Monet, Renoir, Pissarro, Manet, Cézanne, and Van Gogh.
+Their Impressionist collection comprised almost entirely of landscapes, seascapes, and a small collection of town/cityscapes.
 But they did gather some portraits as well, including this unfinished work by Renoir:

 During the First World War, the sisters spent time at the front with the French Red Cross running a canteen for French troops, witnessing first-hand the terrible suffering of the soldiers.
 Margaret knew Rouen well after spending some of her war years there, and purchased this Pissarro in 1920:

-As well as returning soldiers they helped girls and women.
+As well as returning soldiers, they helped girls and women.
 Margaret was associated with the early Girl Guide movement and also ran summer camps for hundreds of girls from poor mining areas.
 She joined the girls under canvas sometimes, much to their amusement!
-Also she established a rest home for the wives of the miners who worked for them.
-She said that a few days of ‘food, fresh air and relaxation’ made a significant difference to their ability to cope on their return home.
-The sisters committed themselves to positive action that made a lasting difference to the lives of those they met.
+Also, she established a rest home for the wives of the miners who worked for them.
+She said that a few days of “food, fresh air, and relaxation” made a significant difference to their ability to cope on their return home.
+The sisters committed themselves to positive action that made a lasting difference in the lives of those they met.
 Gwendoline loved the domestic monochromatic style of Eugene Carriere and this family-focused painting was a particular favorite:

-While Margaret was working on her women’s projects, Gwendoline was passionate about establishing a private press to print and publish limited edition high quality books.
-Over the forthcoming decades Gregynog became famous as publisher of some of the finest hand-printed books of the era.
+While Margaret was working on her women’s projects, Gwendoline was passionate about establishing a private press to print and publish limited-edition high-quality books.
+Over the forthcoming decades, Gregynog became famous as the publisher of some of the finest hand-printed books of the era.

-Gwendoline and Margaret Davies are much more than the ‘two unknown spinsters’ of Welsh art history.
+Gwendoline and Margaret Davies are much more than the “two unknown spinsters” of Welsh art history.
 Their determination to use their wealth for the wider good was remarkable.
-Their lives and work had an immense influence on the way the arts are viewed in Britain, and particularly in Wales.
+Their lives and work had an immense influence on the way the arts are viewed in Britain, particularly in Wales.

 There was criticism, however.
 Some felt that their emphasis on buying French Impressionism adversely affected the growth of home-grown British Impressionism (such as Huw Wynstan Jones below), and unduly influenced national museum and gallery collection policies for years to come.

 The legacy of the dedicated Davies sisters cannot be underestimated.
-They were courageous enough to take chances in their choice of purchases, and they travelled the world during a period when this was not necessarily the expectation for young single women.
-Unmarried life enabled them to pursue cultural and philanthropic activity that a husband could have curtailed.
-They are a fascinating pair – sophisticated yet naïve, restricted yet free, forward thinking yet inextricably part of their time.
-But there is no doubt at all that these two wonderful women gathered one of the great British art collections of the 20th century.
+They were courageous enough to take chances in their choice of purchases, and they traveled the world during a period when this was not necessarily the expectation for young single women.
+Unmarried life enabled them to pursue a cultural and philanthropic activity that a husband could have curtailed.
+They are a fascinating pair – sophisticated yet naïve, restricted yet free, forward-thinking yet inextricably part of their time.
+But there is no doubt at all that these two remarkable women gathered one of the great British art collections of the 20th century.
 Just as the Impressionists rebelled against the old-fashioned values of the French art world, so the sisters shone a bright, modern light on the stuffy British art world.